 With the exception of certain orchids like the ludisia, gardeners don’t generally grow orchids for their foliage.
 It’s frustrating to stare at an orchid every day like a watched pot waiting to boil, longing for flowers that never appear.
 It’s even more frustrating to watch an orchid develop buds that shrivel and drop without ever opening.
-Many issues that keep your orchids from blooming, however, can be addressed with minor adjustments.
+Many issues that keep your orchids from thriving however, can be addressed with minor adjustments.

 01 of 08

 02 of 08

 If you’ve placed your orchid in full sun, you may notice severe symptoms like sunburned leaves, but even an overabundance of artificial light can suppress blooming.
 In addition to cooler evening temperatures, the shortening days of autumn can signal an orchid to form buds.
-If you’re keeping your orchid in a room where the lights stay on 24 hours a day, your orchid misses this important natural cue.
+If you’re keeping your orchid indoors, in a room where the lights stay on 24 hours a day, your orchid misses this important natural cue.
 If you’re using artificial lights, use a timer to simulate the cycle of natural daylight and darkness.

 03 of 08